 This all sounds great, right?
 You might be thinking I’ve made a compelling case for getting your kid in the kitchen but still, how do you really do it?
 I promise it’s not that hard, but let me give you some ideas to get you started:

-• Go for the gadgets and the extras!
-Buy your child kid-sized spoons and a set of kid-safe knives.
+- Go for the gadgets and the extras!
+One of the best investments I've made to get my kids more involved in the kitchen is a Kitchen Tower.
+It brings them up to counter height so they can watch mom or dad making meals and even get involved in the cooking process.
+Buy your child kid-sized spoons and a set of kid-safe knives that they can use to chop up veggies.
 Does your child love to dress up?
 Buy the chef’s hat and the apron!

 Now, for some things your child can actually do in the kitchen: